HelenHelene/eportfolio/module/OOP.md

 The units provided below serve as a collection of evidence for the work completed in this module and serve as an account of the learning journey.

 #### [Unit 1: An Introduction to Python Programming and the OO Programming Paradigm](https://helenhelene.github.io/eportfolio/pdf/sample_presentation.pdf)
- - Collaborative Discussion 1 - Initial post
+ - Collaborative Discussion 1 - Factors which Influence Reusability-Initial post
  - Review the article by Di Silvestro & Nadir (2021).
 Discuss one aspect of this article which you find unexpected.
  - Develop a Python program and apply protected and unprotected variables within it.

 #### Unit 2: Object Oriented Analysis - Initial Steps towards Programming in Python
- - Collaborative Discussion 1 - Respond to peers
+ - Collaborative Discussion 1 - Factors which Influence Reusability-Respond to peers
  - Review the Codio module Class, Functions and Methods and save the results in e-portfolio.
  - (Optional)Write a Python program to achieve basic employee-related functionality with protected and unprotected variables.

 #### Unit 3-4: UML
- - Collaborative Discussion 1 - Summary post
+ - Collaborative Discussion 1 - Factors which Influence Reusability-Summary post
  - Discuss which UML models are most applicable at different stages of the Software Development Life Cycle.
  - Making reference to ‘The Unified Modeling Language Reference Manual Second Edition’, use the State Machine Diagram in Figure 3-7 to design a similar model for a washing machine.